apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 The early game will mostly be made up of learning experiences.
 And this is fine.
 Number two exists to incentivize keeping your Arcane Fever low.
 It does not ask that you never use your spells and talents, but instead to use them intelligently.
 Maybe plan to get into most fights using none of your magic and powers for the first go so that you can learn more about the enemies.
 Then you can come back, armed with that knowledge and your spells/powers to win the fight.

 With the respawn mechanics, death is not as much an inhibitor to progress.
-Instead it allows you to quickly regroup and strategize better angles to approach a camp from, or better tools to bring with you when you go back to that dungeon.
+Instead, it allows you to quickly regroup and strategize better angles to approach a camp from, or better tools to bring with you when you go back to that dungeon.
 So long as your fever is kept low, death is mostly a time setback.
 Plus, you are given a few *Memories* at the start if you explore and search for them, so you can safely know you'll be able to recuperate your Humanity a few times if you do end up dying a lot with a high fever level.

-.. _combatGuns-reference-lable:
+.. _combatGuns-reference-label:

 Firearms
 ^^^^^^^^